GeoExplain: Multimodal Reasoning based on Hierarchy of Visual Information in Street View: Experiments

 We summarizes results of location accuracy in Table \ref{tab:Accuracy of candidate location}, automatic metrics for explanation in Table \ref{tab:Automatic evaluation on candidate explanation} and human evaluation for explanation in Table \ref{tab:Human Evaluation on candidate explanation}.

 \textbullet \; \textbf{Accuracy of Candidate Location: }From Table \ref{tab:Accuracy of candidate location}, SightSense substantially outperforms all other baselines across all four levels, achieving notable gains of 27\% and 18\% on the Country and State levels respectively.
-Meanwhile, within each type, the simplified version of SightSense also almost achieves the best performance.
-This verifies the effectiveness of the architecture and training objective of SightSense and highlights its advantage in addressing the GeoGuess task.
-From the comparison across the same model in different types, e.g., Qwen2VL-7B, Qwen2VL-7B-VC and Qwen2VL-7B-KVC, introducing Visual Clue Detection module results in 8 accuracy increases, 2 decreases and 6 ties.
-Similarly, introducing Multimodal Knowledge Retrieval module leads to 15 increases and 1 decrease.
-The comparison demonstrates that integrating hierarchical visual information and external knowledge consistently improves location prediction accuracy.
-The consistent accuracy gains across all four models further verify the robustness and generalizability of our method.
+Meanwhile, within each modality type, the simplified version of SightSense consistently achieves near-best performance except in the Panorama-only type, where SightSense\_wKVC underperforms geo-localization-specified models.
+However, when all components are enabled, SightSense outperforms even these non-explanation geo-localization-specified methods.This verifies the effectiveness of the architecture and training objective of SightSense and highlights its advantage in addressing the GeoGuess task.
+The slight accuracy drop is due to misleading of confusing visual clues and potentially wrong retrieved knowledge snippets.
+We observe some illogical inconsistencies happens, such as accuracy drops at state level while they increases at city level.
+This suggests that finetuning may cause the model to confuse different administrative tiers.
+In general, the consistent accuracy gains across all four models further verify the robustness and generalizability of our method.

 \textbullet \; \textbf{Automatic Metric of Candidate Explanation: }We observe SightSense series still achieves the best performance regarding explanation similarity evaluation across all types in \ref{tab:Automatic evaluation on candidate explanation}.
 Explanations generated by SightSense show the highest similarity with the reference explanations.
-Furthermore, among all baseline models, the origin version of SightSense achieves the highest relevance score.
 The diversity metric is primarily dominated by DeepSeek-VL2 which means SightSense tends to generate a fixed template learned from the GeoExplain dataset.
 As with location accuracy analysis, we also notice significant increase in similarity metric when introducing Visual Clue Detection and Multimodal Knowledge Retrieval module, proving the effectiveness of our approach.